Product roadmapping is necessary to communicate the company’s desired outcomes for the future in terms of product development to its stakeholders.

 Having clear routes planned out, you’ll know exactly what task you’re going to do next — which keeps you from taking wrong turns, such as prioritizing unnecessary tasks.

-Reason #5: To allow different teams to coordinate
+Benefit #5: It allows different teams to coordinate better

 Managing a team can get quite complicated, as keeping track of all information on each individual’s tasks and responsibilities can be challenging.